WisePH

 March 2026 PLE topnotchers and top performing schools

-PRC will publish the top 10 placers and top performing schools alongside the full passers list tomorrow, April 8.
+PRC published the top 10 examinees and top performing schools for the Physicians Licensure Examination March 2026 on April 8, 2026.

 The Physicians Licensure Examination spans four days and eight subjects.
 To pass, you need a general weighted average of at least 75%, with no single subject falling below 50%.